CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 ## Intuition Behind Embedding Spaces
-To better grasp the concept of embedding spaces, it’s beneficial to visualize them.
-Embedding spaces can be quite abstract, commonly used embedding models such as BERT or OpenAI models have upwards of 348 to 3072 dimensions.
+To better grasp the concept of embedding spaces, it’s beneficial to visualise them.
+Embedding spaces can be quite abstract, commonly used embedding models such as BERT or GPT models have upwards of 348 to 3072 dimensions.
 However, to make sense of these high-dimensional spaces, we can project them down to two dimensions using a Python library called UMAP (Uniform Manifold Approximation and Projection).

 ### Why UMAP?
 UMAP stands out from other dimensionality reduction techniques like PCA (Principal Component Analysis) or t-SNE (t-Distributed Stochastic Neighbor Embedding).
 While PCA focuses on finding dominant directions to project data, UMAP aims to preserve the structure of the data by maintaining the relative distances between points as much as possible.
 This characteristic makes UMAP particularly useful for understanding the geometric relationships within the embedding space.